alix-tz/escriptorium-documentation/docs/export.md

 !!!
 Note
     - Manual transcriptions are registered as the **manual** version.
     - Imported transcriptions, when batch imported with a zip file, are registered as the **Zip import** version by default.
-You can name a transcription version during import. <!-- todo: add link to import -->
+You can name a transcription version during [import](import.md#import-segmentation-and-transcription).
-    - Transcriptions predicted with a model are named after the model. <!-- todo: add link to predict transcription -->
+    - Transcriptions [predicted with a model](predict.md#predict-the-transcription) are named after the model.

 ![image: Illustration of the drop-down menu for selecting the version of the transcription](img/export/escriptorium_export_transcription_version.gif "Choosing a transcription version")